Cycle Science has bike hire, helmets and locks and all the gear for a comfy ride.

 Explore the unique landscape and heritage of Wellington on this popular trail which Lonely Planet dubbed as one of the hottest new travel experiences for 2015.

-The Rimutaka Cycle Trail is classed as a ‘Great Ride’ on Nga Haerenga, the New Zealand Cycle Trail.
-Extending from Petone on the foreshore of Wellington harbour to the Wairarapa, this ride takes in urban and rural landscapes with exceptional experiences on the historic Rimutaka Rail Trail and the Wairarapa south coast.
+The Remutaka Cycle Trail is classed as a ‘Great Ride’ on Nga Haerenga, the New Zealand Cycle Trail.
+Extending from Petone on the foreshore of Wellington harbour to the Wairarapa, this ride takes in urban and rural landscapes with exceptional experiences on the historic Remutaka Rail Trail and the Wairarapa south coast.

 The trail can be ridden in sections over two to three days.